Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 # Yes-I-Do-Wedding-Agency

-Yes I Do Wedding Agency is for people who are planning to have a wedding in Ireland, the Dominican Republic or Spain.
+Yes, I Do Wedding Agency is for people who are planning to have a wedding in Ireland, the Dominican Republic, or Spain.
 The website offers a wide range of packages for every need from planning to happy ever after...

-The website features slideshows, testimonials, a gallery of the agency's works, an about page, the page with all of the offers and a contact page.
+The website features slideshows, testimonials, a gallery of the agency's works, an about page, a page with all of the offers, and a contact page.
 The main goal of the website is to guide possible clients to making contact with the agency through the contact page.

 The business goals of the website are: